sybrew/the-seo-framework/readme.txt

 In a few words: The SEO Framework allows search engines to do what they've been doing for the past 20 years.

-When you activate The SEO Framework on any site, you automatically grant rights to content aggregators, among which are Google, Bing, and Yandex, to obtain information from the site, including written work, images, audio, and video.
+When you activate The SEO Framework on any site, you automatically grant rights to content aggregators, among which are Google, Bing, and Yandex, to obtain and use information from the site, including written work, images, audio, and video.
 You can control these rights via the robots-meta settings brought by this plugin.
 Your rights and the effectiveness of these settings are subject to the region and language of your website, and the physical or virtual origin of the platform and their potential users through which your website's information is obtained and shared.
 It is up to the aggregator to honor your rights and the requests brought via The SEO Framework.

 If you wish to learn more, please refer to the website of the [EU commission on copyright](https://ec.europa.eu/digital-single-market/en/modernisation-eu-copyright-rules).
 These rulings may propagate its effects through regions outside the EU.